Skip to content

 Generate a Compliance Report

-Two paths to a MITRE-mapped PDF and JSON — interactive REPL (recommended) or the experimental adscan ci one-shot pipeline.
+Two paths to a MITRE-mapped PDF and JSON — the interactive REPL, or adscan ci for unattended runs.

 Two paths to a report